Don’t hedge your bets

 You can hedge for a while.
 But at some point, you have to decide what you want, how badly you want it, and how far out you are prepared to go to get it.

-Many of you know that last year I left my corporate job to start my own business.
-Pretty scary stuff.
+About 6 years ago I left my corporate job to start my own business.
+It was pretty scary stuff.
 I’m a single Mum with a mortgage and the usual responsibilities, so not something to be taken lightly.
 And I didn’t.
 I spent about two years before my leap getting ready, building my exit strategy, working on my business model, writing and releasing my first book, saving my money and essentially setting myself up whilst still being committed to my job four days a week.

 Hedging is about covering yourself against loss.
 It provides a barrier, a buffer, and can make the pain of change a little easier.
-It is certainly a good option for those who are risk averse, like I have been in the past.
+It’s certainly a good option for those who are risk averse, like I have been in the past.

 But here’s the thing.
 If you really want to do some something, or you believe in something, or you want to try something really badly, then you need to go for it.
-You need to jump all the way in and really give it everything you have, to know if you can make a success out of it and if it can be all you want it to be.
+With the right venture at the right time, it can serve you really well to jump all the way in and give it everything you have, to know if you can make a success out of it and if it can be all you want it to be.